Types

 Enumerations

-In type theory, an enumeration is a type with a fixed number of distinct values, ordered from smallest to largest.
+The basic ”enumeration type” is a type with a fixed number of distinct values, ordered from smallest to largest.
 Typical examples are:

-The Boolean type is an enum of the values False and True.
+The Boolean type is an enum of the values false and true.

 Many languages have a character type which is essentially an enumeration.
-Each character’s "value" is its code point.
+Each character’s value is its code point.

 Ranges